July 1-August 10, 1974 - The 41-day strike ends when the veteran NFL players report to training camp without a new agreement.

 July 13, 2005 - After more than 24 hours straight of talks, a tentative deal is made.

-July 22, 2005 - The lockout ends when the NHL and the NHL Players' Association finalize a 6-year collective bargaining agreement.
+July 22, 2005 - The lockout ends when the NHL and the NHL Players' Association (NHLPA) finalize a six-year collective bargaining agreement.
 The deal includes a team salary cap system, the main source of disagreement, with a limit on total league spending for players.

-June 2010 - The NHL Players' Association extends the existing collective bargaining agreement through the 2011-2012 season.
+June 2010 - The NHLPA extends the existing collective bargaining agreement through the 2011-2012 season.

-September 15, 2012 - The NHL imposes a lockout at midnight EST after the collective bargaining agreement expires.
+September 15, 2012 - The NHL imposes a lockout at midnight ET after the collective bargaining agreement expires.

 December 10, 2012 - The National Hockey League announces the cancellation of the 2012-13 regular-season schedule through December 30.
 A total of 526 regular-season games were scheduled for October 11 through December 30.